cassianoperin/Genetic_Algorithms/README.md

 - Clean code
 - Create debug option
 - Check if mutation percentage should consider the number of individuals or genes
+- Review use of local and global variables in functions

 # One Max Problem